fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 ![FashionMNIST Scaling Performance](code/fashionmnist_scaling_performance.png)

 Training time drops from 8.78 seconds to 2.44 seconds with 8 GPUs, achieving a **3.6× speedup**.
 Adding more GPUs significantly reduces training time and accelerates development cycles.
 The speedup becomes even more pronounced with larger workloads, as we'll see next.

->NOTES: **Paragraph1**

-Paragraph2 _Paragraph3_ [hello](http://www.mocksphere.com)A modern Turing test The best researchers can step outside conventional patterns and see things differently.
-This question tests your ability to think creatively and analytically about how we communicate.
-Write up to 140 characters that our human reviewer will recognize as human but our AI reviewer will classify as AI-generated.

->NOTEE

 ### Extended Training: CIFAR-10 with 20 Epochs